 Elizabeth Ridley's brother, Ernest Ridley, lost his life three weeks later on 20th April.

-Progressively through this period of history, the interconnectedness of local families and the pain they shared becomes clear; suggesting that very few if any families went unscathed by the First World War.
+Progressively through this period of our local history, the many and diverse connections between families and the pain they shared unfolds; very few if any local families went entirely untouched by the First World War.

 Reported in the Daily Express of 8th April 1915.
 The longest list of casualties among N.C.O.s and men issued by the War Office since the beginning of the war was published last night.